aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 The QoS experiment shall be performed for each of the following workloads.
-Each experiment differens only in the base test and the type of QoS employed (bandwidth or IOPs).
+Each experiment differs only in the base test and the type of QoS employed (bandwidth or IOPs).
-An example Slurm batch script in the is provided to illustrate the procedure for each experiment.
+An example Slurm batch script is provided to illustrate the procedure for each experiment.

 | Workload Description | Base Test | QoS Type(s) |  Slurm Script |
 | ----------------- | --------| ---------- | --------- |